nejcpetan/api-gpt/README.md

 - File uploads are temporary (cleared on server restart)
 - No conversation branching
 - No export/import functionality yet
+- Chat history is not persisted in the database, but it is saved locally in the `data/chats` folder

 ## Contributing